The greatest masterpiece of all is a life well-lived.

 Without knowing what’s going to happen next.

-In my researching this blog, I came across this article on wisdom.
+In my researching this lesson, I came across this article on wisdom.
 Always pay attention to ‘The Five W’s of Life’:

 Who you are is what makes you special.